Allosaurus: Life history

-The discovery of a juvenile specimen with a nearly complete hindlimb shows that the legs were relatively longer in juveniles, and the lower segments of the leg (shin and foot) were relatively longer than the thigh.
-These differences suggest that younger Allosaurus were faster and had different hunting strategies than adults, perhaps chasing small prey as juveniles, then becoming ambush hunters of large prey upon adulthood.
+The discovery of SDSM 30510, a juvenile specimen with a nearly complete hindlimb shows that the legs were relatively longer in juveniles, and the lower segments of the leg (shin and foot) were relatively longer than the thigh.
+These differences suggest that like the much later-living tyrannosaurids, younger Allosaurus were faster and filled separate predatory niches than adults, perhaps being cursorial predators of smaller prey as juveniles before becoming ambush hunters of large prey as they matured.
 The thigh bone became thicker and wider during growth, and the cross-section less circular, as muscle attachments shifted, muscles became shorter, and the growth of the leg slowed.
 These changes imply that juvenile legs has less predictable stresses compared with adults, which would have moved with more regular forward progression.
 Conversely, the skull bones appear to have generally grown isometrically, increasing in size without changing in proportion.